Meghdut-Mandal/NewtonBot/README.md

 Now , Scan QR code from WhatsApp Mobile.

-You can now easily use the bot commands in your whatsapp mobile. for example type .weather CityName to get the bot message about the current weather status of CityName.
+You can now easily use the bot commands in your whatsapp mobile.
+For example type .weather CityName to get the bot message about the current weather status of CityName.
 ````

 ## Documentation